skittree/bewiseai-test/README.md

 ## Installation steps

 Make sure to have [Docker](https://www.docker.com) installed and running with Compose on your local machine before setup.
+Use Linux containers.

 1. Clone the repository to a local machine
 ```bash